Buy, Build, and Rehab with HDF

 Connecticut Green Bank also has multifamily energy financing that could help you reduce operating and energy costs while improving your tenants’ living environment!

 Eligible projects include rehabilitation and new construction of affordable rental and homeownership housing, including supportive, special needs, mixed income, and mixed use housing.

 Projects must meet certain criteria to be considered for HDF financing, including a loan to value not exceeding 90% as well as sufficient cash flow to meet debt service at a ratio of 1.10 or better.

 Eligible borrowers include experienced non-profit affordable housing developers, Housing Authorities, and private developers of all sizes.
-The borrower’s financial condition, collateral, and ability to repay are equally important components in the underwriting process.
+The borrower’s financial condition, collateral, value, project feasibility, and ability to repay are equally important components in the underwriting process.

 requirements for Affordable housing